Rayz4010/f1/README.md

-this ieration is ass need to improve
+this iteration is ass need to improve